ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Utilities Manual.md

 #### Precaution

-The version of Altibase executable file and that of the dumptrc should be identical to confirm the call stack information in order to normally operate the dumptrc.
+The exact call stack information can be checked only when the version of the Altibase executable file and the version of dumptrc are the same.
+If the version is incorrect, an incorrect value may be displayed, so a warning message is displayed by default and the call stack is not displayed.
+If the version is incorrect, the -x option can be used to forcefully display the call stack.

 #### Examples